Prosecutor Resignations Regarding Case of Mayor Eric Adams

 - The judge will eventually decide whether to dismiss the case or not.

-- Will the judge require it be dismissed "with prejudice" meaning the case is over forever?
+- If it is dismissed "with prejudice" then this criminal case is over forever.

-- Will the judge require the government to go forward with the case?
+- Will the judge require the government to go forward with the case? *unlikely)

 - It is likely the case will eventually be dismissed, since both sides of this legal dispute (the government and defendant) want this to happen.